 Climbing up the side of a dormant volcano for stunning views.
 Traipsing through an aptly named ‘Valley of Desolation’ filled with bubbling mud, hot springs, and sulfur.
-Visiting the spectacular Boiling Lake and exploring the Morne Trois Pitons National Park which became a UNESCO World Heritage Site in 1997.
-These are just some of the things hikers can expect when they venture onto the Waitukubuli National Trail located in the Caribbean island of Dominica.
+Visiting the spectacular Boiling Lake and exploring the Morne Trois Pitons National Park, which became a UNESCO World Heritage Site in 1997.
+These are just some of the things hikers can expect when they venture onto the Waitukubuli National Trail located on the Caribbean island of Dominica.

 What is the Waitukubuli National Trail?

-The Waitukubuli National Trail (WNT) was constructed between 2007 and 2012 by the Government of Dominica, in partnership with the Regional Council of Martinique and funded by the European Union.
+The Waitukubuli National Trail (WNT) was constructed between 2007 and 2012 by the Government of Dominica in partnership with the Regional Council of Martinique and funded by the European Union.

 Officially opened on May 10th, 2013, the trail was given the original Kalinago indigenous name of the island, Waitukubuli, meaning “tall is her body.”
 Spanning the full length of Dominica (not to be confused with the Dominican Republic), the whole trail is 115 miles long and is made up of fourteen hiking segments.
 The Waitukubuli National Trail is the longest hiking trail in the Caribbean.

-The Waitukubuli Trail starts in the southern part of Dominica at Scotts Head and passes by Soufriere Sulpher Springs and The Old French Quarter as well as other points of interest in the center of the island including the Emerald Pool and the Kalinago Territory.
+The Waitukubuli Trail starts in the southern part of Dominica at Scotts Head and passes by Soufriere Sulpher Springs and The Old French Quarter, as well as other points of interest in the center of the island, including the Emerald Pool and the Kalinago Territory.
 With varying levels of difficulty for each of the fourteen segments, the entire trail ends in the northern parts of Dominica at the Cabrits National Park.

 A showcase of Dominica’s natural and cultural heritage, the Waitukubuli National Trail traverses Dominica’s forest reserves, national parks, river crossings, hot springs, waterfalls, beaches, historical and eco-sites, and it connects thirty-two communities.
 To hike all fourteen segments of the Waitukubuli National Trail would take approximately two weeks from start to finish.

-Below are the fourteen segments in the Waitukubuli National Trail along with guidance on distance, time to complete, and level of difficulty.
+Below are the fourteen segments in the Waitukubuli National Trail, along with guidance on distance, time to complete, and level of difficulty.

 |1||The Scotts Head to Soufriere Estate Trail||4.4 miles||4 hours||Very Difficult Hike|